josephj1o4e1/YahooFantasyBasketball-project/README.md

 - Includes EDA, filtering and joining tables using pandas.
 2. Create a Team Roster Auto-Builder, based on:
 - Weekly Player Performance Prediction.
 - Dynamic Programming (0/1 Knapsack) with multidimensional profit for team roster selection.

+In the project1 notebook:
+Focusing mostly on time series analysis for player performance prediction.